-Doll face Persian kittens are closer to the original breed type.
+Doll face Persian cats are closer to the original breed type than other Persian varieties.
 See how they differ from today's show Persians and why they may be slightly easier to keep as pets.

 Although organizations like the Cat Fanciers' Association (CFA) maintain one breed standard for Persian cats, there are two distinctly different types of Persians within the fancy.
 The main difference is in the structure of their heads.

-- Doll Face Persians: According to the Traditional Cat Breed Association (TCA) this type of Persian is considered the original/traditional Persian, and they support that position through early images of the breed displayed on their website.
-This Persian has a normal length nose that is in proportion with the rest of its face and skull structure, yet it still has that distinctive Persian look - just not as extreme as the show Persian.
+According to the Traditional Cat Breed Association (TCA) this type of Persian is considered the original/traditional Persian, and they support that position through early images of the breed displayed on their website.
+This Persian has a normal length nose that is in proportion with the rest of its face and skull structure, yet it still has that distinctive Persian look - just not as extreme as the Persian shown at cat shows.

 Compare the two images below to see just how different these two types of Persians can be.